Uniaball/Super-Optimization/README.md

-# About Super-Optimization-Neoforge
+# About Super-Optimization-Neoforge-Next
 A modpack for Minecraft:java 1.21.1 Neoforge
 Main idea：
-To optimize games and increase the FPS of games on mobile devices for Neoforge
+TO greatly improved FPS
-# Original author
+# author
 The QQ nickname of original author:
-"【℡ 零碎的记忆】
+你滴盐我滴醋
 QQ number:
-1054687116
+2551733616
 Bilibili nickname:
-moyinQAQ
+Uniaball
 If you want to know more about our modpack,you can join our QQ chat group:    979440529
 # Other link
 If you think downloading the modpack is too slow on Github,you can click the following links: